avrland/PoolTrackerWeb/README.md

 # PoolTrackerWeb
-Web app part of [PoolTracker](https://github.com/avrland/PoolTracker) project.
-Based on django.
-App reads data from PoolTracker mysql database, puts it on line chart and does some calculations.
+Django based web app part of [PoolTracker](https://github.com/avrland/PoolTracker) project.
+Reads data from PoolTracker mysql database, puts it on line chart and does some calculations.

 1. Clone repo
 ```